LevanceWam/JavascriptCourse/README.md

 <p>Callback Functions</p>

 <p>Some methods use callback functions.
 Also known as predicates, the function is called back as a part of finding an element in this array.
 Callback functions accept up to 3 parameters/agruments.</p>

 <a href="#home">Top</a>

+<h2 id=section6>Functions</h2>

+<p>Hoisting:</p>

+<p>In javascript we have something called hoisting.
+Hoisting is the process of moving function declarations to the top of the file.
+This is done automatically by the javascript engine that is running the code.</p>